 Are open-minded and easy-going.

-Allow contact new people from other teams and client side.
-They are good communicates and able to setup connections between people;
+Allow them to contact new people from other teams and the client side.
+They are good communicators and are able to set up connections between people;

 Invite to kick-off meetings;

 Enjoy calling and writing to people they know;

 Like showing they care and when others care about them;

 Prefer to work with friends more than with experts;

 Have lots of friends in different areas and companies.

 Make sure they have enough interactions with other project/team members (they like face-to-face meetings, calls and correspondence – the more communication options they have, the happier they feel);